AV receiver: Radio on AVRs

-AV receivers though primarily used for amplification may or may not have an inbuilt AM/FM radio tuner among other features such as LAN connectivity for various Internet applications and some with multi-room audio solutions.
+AV receivers, though primarily used for amplification, may or may not have an inbuilt AM/FM radio tuner among other features such as LAN connectivity for various Internet applications, and some with multi-room audio solutions.

-Even though some AVRs may have an AM/FM tuner it is not a primary or mandatory function as an AVR still remains an amplifier.
+Even though some AVRs may have an AM/FM tuner, it is not a primary or mandatory function, as an AVR still remains an amplifier.

 Some models have HD Radio tuner.
-Also some models may have a digital radio, DAB/DAB+, for some markets.
+Also, some models may have a digital radio, DAB/DAB+, for some markets.

 Some models have Internet radio and PC streaming access capabilities with an Ethernet port or Wi-Fi.

 Built in media player

 Some receivers would included built in cassette decks and were referred to as casseivers.

 In the 2000s, CD receivers were introduced and became more prominent in small stereo systems.
-This was due to parts and components becoming smaller and more powerful that they could be better integrated into stereo systems.
+This was due to parts and components becoming smaller and more powerful, so they could be better integrated into stereo systems.
 The only difference between these and other receivers is that they did not come with phono stages built in as records were not popular during the 2000s.
 Today, CD receivers are still made with phono stages included in the systems and added modern features like the ability to stream music.

-Companies also released AV receivers that featured built in DVD players for an all-in-one home theater setup.
+Companies also released AV receivers that featured built-in DVD players for an all-in-one home theater setup.
 Blu-Ray players eventually made their way to AV receivers with some even offering the ability to play 3D Blu-Ray discs.

+Integra Serial Control Protocol

+In the early 2000s, Integra and Onkyo developed the Integra Serial Control Protocol (ISCP) as a standardized method for external control of their audio and home theater equipment.
+Initially implemented over RS-232 connections, the protocol provided a uniform command structure for functions such as power control, input selection, and status reporting across multiple product lines.
+As network-capable receivers became common, ISCP was extended to operate over TCP/IP as eISCP, enabling IP-based control, device discovery, and integration with home automation systems while preserving compatibility with the original command model.

+The protocol is also used Integra, Onkyo, Pioneer, Teac, Denon with built-in HEOS, and Marantz AV receivers.